 When someone experiences anxiety symptoms for the first time, it can be a confusing and scary experience.
 And even if you’ve struggled with anxiety for a long time, it often remains just as torturous.

 Being familiar with the physical symptoms of anxiety is essential for several reasons.
-It helps to know the source of the overwhelming responses in your body.
+It helps to know the source of the overwhelming responses in your body because if left untreated, it can wreak havoc on your immune system.

 Anxiety isn’t just in your mind.
 It’s also experienced in the body.
 This response is because fear, whether real or perceived, activates a part of the brain that’s responsible for protecting you.